 What Does the Fed Decide Beyond Interest Rates?

-While the federal funds rate gets the most attention, the FOMC makes several other important decisions:
+While the federal funds rate gets the most attention, the FOMC makes several other important decisions that can impact crypto:

-Quantitative Easing/Tightening: The Fed can buy or sell Treasury securities and mortgage-backed securities to inject or remove liquidity from the financial system.
+The Fed can buy or sell Treasury securities and mortgage-backed securities to inject or remove liquidity from the financial system.
 QE (buying) is bullish for risk assets; QT (selling) is bearish.
+Important update: The Fed ended QT in December 2025 and began purchasing shorter-term Treasuries to maintain reserves - a subtle form of liquidity injection.

-Forward Guidance: The Fed's communication about future policy intentions.
+The Fed's communication about future policy intentions.
 Clear signals about the rate path ahead can be as market-moving as actual rate changes.
+The December 2025 dot plot showed only 1-2 more cuts expected in 2026, which was more hawkish than markets expected.

-- The Fed meets 8 times per year to set interest rates and monetary policy
+- The Fed meets 8 times per year to set interest rates; the next meeting is January 27-28, 2026

-- Lower rates = more liquidity = generally bullish for Bitcoin and altcoins
+- Rate cuts = more liquidity = generally bullish for Bitcoin and altcoins

 - The Fed's tone and forward guidance often matter more than the actual decision